TRDan6577/TDA-DB/README.md

 ## Planned
 As with most projects on github, here's the planned features/bug fixes section that will slowly devolve into a list of features that the code lacks and will never have implemented:
-* `displayData.py` - Implment a hover tool.
-It should include the date, dollar gain/loss, percent gain/loss, total dollar amount invested, and the current value of the investment in the ticker
 * `displayData.py` - Look into a bug that sometime pops up on graphs for my IRA account
 * `importData.py` - Add support for options